tom-seddon/beeblink/docs/fs.md

 The file is too large, or the requested operation would make it too large.
 There's a (fairly arbitrary) size limit of 16MBytes.

+## `Won't` (&93) (as seen on ADFS)

+The file has a load address of &FFFFFFFF, and no explicit load address was provided; for `*RUN` this may also mean the file's execution address is &FFFFFFFF.

+(This usually means the file has a 0-byte .inf file, but these addresses can also be assigned manually.)